renatols-jf/spboot-chassi/README.md

 - `metrics.name.active-operations`: The name of the metric created to count active requests for an operation.
 - `metrics.name.operation-time`: The name of the metric created to display the time taken by an operation.
 - `metrics.name.integration-health`: The name of the metric created to display the integration health.
 - `metrics.name.integration-time`: The name of the metric created to display the time taken by an integration call.
+- `metrics.tag.application-name`: The name of the metric tag used to identify the application.
+- `metrics.tag.instance-id`: Then name of the metric tag used to identify the instance id.
 - `metrics.tag.operation`: The name of the metric tag used to identify operations.
 - `metrics.tag.outcome`: The name of the metric tag used to identify the outcome.
 - `metrics.tag.timer-type`: The name of the metric tag used to identify the timer type.